webdiscus/webpack-remove-empty-scripts/README.md

 ## Also See

 - [ansis][ansis] - The Node.js library for ANSI color styling of text in terminal.
-- [html-bundler-webpack-plugin][html-bundler-webpack-plugin] - The plugin handles HTML files from entry, extracts CSS, JS, images files from their sources used in HTML.
+- [html-bundler-webpack-plugin][html-bundler-webpack-plugin] - HTML bundler plugin for webpack handels a template as an entry point, extracts CSS and JS from their sources specified in HTML, supports template engines like Eta, EJS, Handlebars, Nunjucks and others "out of the box".
 - [pug-plugin][pug-plugin] - plugin for Webpack compiles Pug files to HTML, extracts CSS and JS from their sources specified in Pug.
 - [pug-loader][pug-loader] - loader for Webpack renders Pug to HTML or template function.
 Optimized for using with Vue.